gerald-encabo/guardian-credit-card/README.md

 ## Guardian Credit Card - React App

-This project is continuation of Credit Card App primarily focus on frontend which can be found over here: https://github.com/gerald-encabo/credit-card-app

 For this part 2 project, it will mainly on backend specifically on login, logout and registration with MongoDB as database and JSON Web Token for users authorization.

 Live Site: https://guardian-credit-card.herokuapp.com/ <br /><br />